16 Productive Tips for Entrepreneurs during a Temporary slow down in Business

 In the first instance, you will need to try and mitigate the situation and prevent it from getting worse.
-Protect your cashflow by cutting down on costs where you can, for example, luxuries, or any extras that cost money like free food or snacks.
-It may sound harsh, but hopefully it will be a short term plan which all will be onboard with to keep the business going.
-Also, review your cash flow budgets and see what effects minor changes may have on the business, in order to form a contingency plan.
+Protect your cash flow by cutting down on costs where you can, for example, luxuries, or any extras that cost money like free food or snacks.
+It may sound harsh, but hopefully, it will be a short-term plan which all will be on board to keep the business going.
+Also, review your cash flow budgets and see what effects minor changes may have on the business, to form a contingency plan.
 You may also want to consider having a cash reserve to protect you in future situations.

 - Marketing plan